vippsas/vipps-solutions/ev-charging/README.md

 ### Step 5.
 Start charging

-Once the user has approved the payment, you can start charging.
+Once the customer has approved the payment, you can start charging.
-The user can stop the charging at any time from your website screen or from the charging station's user interface.
+The customer can stop the charging at any time from your website screen or from the charging station's user interface.

 Stop charging when charging is complete or when the customer selects to stop.